Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/installation.md

 To specify the account the service runs under, pass in the username of that account.

-NOTE: When installing the Host using a custom user account, the user account is added to the `Performance Monitor Users` and is granted `run as a service` privileges.
-If the user needs to be changed at a later time, uninstall the Host and re-install it in order to guarantee that the new user is correctly setup.
+NOTE: When installing the host using a custom user account, the user account is added to the `Performance Monitor Users` and is granted `run as a service` privileges.
+If the user needs to be changed at a later time, uninstall the host and re-install it in order to guarantee that the new user is correctly setup.
 The created privileges and `Performance Monitor Users` are not removed by the host when uninstalling and must be managed by the administrator.

 NServiceBus version 7 and above supports [Group Managed Service Accounts (GMSA)](http://blog.windowsserversecurity.com/2015/01/27/step-by-step-guide-to-configure-group-managed-service-accounts/).
 When specifying a GMSA,  the `/username` command line switch should include the trailing dollar sign e.g. `/username:"corp\gmsaaccount$"` and the `/password` command line switch should be omitted.